BradleyBoutcher/WordCounter/README.md

 > NOTE: Words are split with any non-letter character.
 No space is put in place of the character.
 For example, "Bill.Likes.Dogs" would be interpreted as a single word, "BillLikeDogs".

-## Additional thoughts
-The data "flow" is as follows:

-Convert each input path to a File -> Retrieve and Return the total word count for each individual file -> Merge each individual word count into the total

-Alternatively, it would be simple enough to merge the word count into the total as we process each individual word, however this removes some flexibility.
-Such a process would look like this:

-Turn each path into a file -> Retrieve and parse each word from the file ->  Add or put the word in our overall map

-The goal was to break it into a reasonable amount of small pieces to be handled individually before returning as a whole, which can be done in many ways with relative simplicity.

 #### In the state manager, the following commands are supported:
 1: Create a new Word Reader
 2: Print a saved Word Reader